-- Novels stemmed with higher order thinking questions which require text evidence for support. - Professional development on literacy circles. - Additional paraprofessional staff to provide increased opportunities for small group skills instruction for high-risk students. - Include the support of both a Literacy and Math Interventionists. - Media Specialist will provide high quality text for students.
+- Novels stemmed with higher order thinking questions which require text evidence for support. - · Professional development on literacy circles. - Additional paraprofessional staff to provide increased opportunities for small group skills instruction for high-risk students. - Include the support of both a Literacy and Math Coaches - Media Specialist will provide high quality text for students. - The continued PD efforts from the TLC Learning Academy (August-Tenoroc HS)

-Targeted Barriers to Achieving the Goal
+Targeted Barriers to Achieving the Goal 3

-Student opportunities to engage with high-quality text outside of the ELA block.
+• Student opportunities to engage with high-quality text outside of the ELA block in order to answer teacher-planned questions .

 Plan to Monitor Progress Toward G2.
+8

-Evidence of increased scores on FAIR and on-going assessments.
+Evidence of increased scores on FAIR, IBPT testing, and on-going assessments.